s-collins/fast_transfer/README.md

         // handle
         FT_Receive(ft_handle);

-        // if speed value has changed, read it if (FT_Modified(ft_handle, DRIVE_INDEX))
+        // if value at some index has changed, read it if (FT_Modified(ft_handle, DRIVE_INDEX))
         {
             drive_signal = FT_Read(ft_handle, DRIVE_INDEX);